Denization

-Denization was expressly preserved by the Naturalisation Act 1870 and by s25 of the British Nationality and Status of Aliens Act 1914.
+Denization was expressly preserved by the Naturalization Act 1870 (33 & 34 Vict. c.
+14) and by s25 of the British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
+5. c.
+17).
 According to the British Home Office, the last denization was granted to the Dutch painter Lawrence Alma-Tadema in 1873; the Home Office considered it obsolete when the Prince of Pless applied for it in 1933, and instructed him to apply for naturalisation instead.
 The British Nationality Act 1948, a major reform of citizenship law in Britain, made no mention of denization and neither abolished nor preserved the practice.

 Denization, as an exercise of royal power, was applicable throughout the British dominion to all British subjects.
 That is, it was exercisable in the colonies.
 For example, denization occurred in the colony of New South Wales.
 As in Britain, the practice became obsolete to naturalisation, with the last known denization in 1848.

 The term denizen may also refer to any national of a country, whether citizen or non-citizen, with a right to remain in and return to the country.
 In the United States, unassimilated Native Americans, although born on U.S. soil, were not deemed to be citizens of the United States or any state, but of a domestic dependent nation contained within the United States.
 However, in 1924 the Indian Citizenship Act, made all Native Americans born in the United States and its territories American citizens.